-Since they are omnivorous the Cardinal Tetra will eat most appropriately sized foods.
-It has high vitamin requirements, so at least 75% of its food should be quality flake food.
-Cardinal tetras especially appreciate live foods, but if fed them exclusively it may reject prepared food later on.
-With only one to two feedings a day, offer what they can eat in about 5 minutes.
-It is better to feed these fish several times a day, but in that case make sure to offer only what they can eat with in about 3 minutes.
+These fish have high vitamin requirements, so at least 75% of their food should be quality flake food.
+Cardinal tetras especially appreciate live foods, but if fed them exclusively they may reject prepared food later on.
+If only doing 1 to 2 feedings a day, offer what they can eat in about 5 minutes.
+However, It is better to feed these fish several times a day, offering only what they can eat in about 3 minutes.

 Diet Type: Omnivore